Ipek Ensari, Ph.D

 [1]term used to describe a clinical etiology that thus far has only been identified in primates with a female reproductive system, an anatomical structure of decidedly lower importance in comparison to those of the male primate.

-In the fall of 2020, I participated in the 13th Annual Imagine Film Festival’s Symbiosis short film competition.
-I partnered with Camille Hollett-French to make a film that expresses our frustrations about endometriosis from multiple perspectives.
-Camille is a Vancouver-based filmmaker who herself has endometriosis.
-The end product is ENDOMIC, a “documentary” through the lens of satire about modern medicine’s and society’s take on endometriosis.
+ENDOMIC is a “mocumentary” through the lens of satire about modern medicine’s and society’s take on endometriosis.
 Using a mock-meets-doc format, the film weaves in real patient experiences in parallel with a narrative exploration of its history in the scientific literature, disparities in diagnosis and treatment, and lack of research funding, to raise awareness and help sense-making for patients.

 You can follow ENDOMIC (@abloodycrisis) on InstagramTwitter, and Facebook.
 Click below to read more about the film’s world premiere at the 2021 Slamdance Film Festival, media coverage, and reviews.